Skrunji/it-homelab/README.md

 ## Why Document Everything?

-The purpose of this repo is not just to build things, but to document the process — including mistakes, troubleshooting, and lessons learned.
+The purpose of this repo is not just to build things, but to document the process, including mistakes, troubleshooting, and lessons learned.